Not yet determined

 Data collection was carried out sporadically in the 1980s, however since 1990 there's been a data collection on an annual basis.
 First it was administered under the name SSB-avløp, a co-operation between county administrations and Statistics Norway; secondly there was SESAM (1998-2001); and now finally, there's the Municipality-State-Reporting (KOSTRA) (from 2002).

 The statistics is related to other statistics concerning discharge and pollution of water.
 The discharge figures of the wastewater sector, together with the similar figures from agriculture, industry and aquaculture, add up to a national account on nitrogen and phosphorous discharges for Norway.
-Norwegian Institute for Water Research (NIVA) publishes the account every year in their so-called TEOTIL-report.
+The umbrella to this work is the Comprehensive Study on Riverine Inputs and Direct Discharges (RID).

-Data are collected by Statistics Norway on behalf of the Climate and Pollution Agency with legal basis in the Pollution Control Act (13th Mars, 1981, no. 6) .
+KOSTRA data are collected by Statistics Norway on behalf of the Climate and Pollution Agency with legal basis in the Pollution Control Act (13th Mars, 1981, no. 6).
 Statistics Norway can make use the collected data for official statistical purposes with legal basis in the Statistics Act.
 (16 th June 1989, no. 54, §2-2).

 Council Directive of 21 st May 1991 concerning urban wastewater treatment (91/271/EEC).